willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-Two stream CNNs (2SCNN) were introduced in [@sec:background:cnn:architectures:2scnn], they are composed of two network towers concurrently processing the network input: the spatial tower takes a single video frame as input, and the temporal tower takes a stack of $T$ optical flow (u, v) pairs.
-We produce attention maps from both the spatial and temporal tower on a per frame basis, the spatial tower poses no complications in producing attention maps as only a single frame is input to the tower.
+Two stream CNNs (2SCNN) were introduced in [@sec:background:cnn:architectures:2scnn], they are composed of two network streams concurrently processing the network input: the spatial stream takes a single video frame as input, and the temporal stream takes a stack of $T$ optical flow (u, v) pairs.
+We produce attention maps from both the spatial and temporal stream on a per frame basis, the spatial stream poses no complications in producing attention maps as only a single frame is input to the stream.
-The temporal tower is not quite as simple as the spatial tower since it convolves the entire optical flow input in the first layer marginalising time;
+The temporal stream is not quite as simple as the spatial stream since it convolves the entire optical flow input in the first layer marginalising time;
-the input/output dimensions of the first layer in the temporal tower are: $224
+the input/output dimensions of the first layer in the temporal stream are: $224
 \times 224 \times 2T \rightarrow 224 \times 224 \times 64$, where $T$ is the
 temporal extent of the network (10 for our networks), the layer contains
 $64 \times 3 \times 3$ filters, so each filter convolves over a tensor of dimension $3 \times 3 \times 20$ producing a single scalar output.
-If we could use EBP back to the first layer then we would be able to generate attention maps on a per frame basis for the temporal network tower, however the marginal winning probabilities become increasingly small and sparse as the stopping layer gets closer to the first layer in the network to the point that when visualised the attention maps visually provide little information.
+If we could use EBP back to the first layer then we would be able to generate attention maps on a per frame basis for the temporal network stream, however the marginal winning probabilities become increasingly small and sparse as the stopping layer gets closer to the first layer in the network to the point that when visualised the attention maps visually provide little information.
 Stopping at any